+NOTE: If one NSSI is changed to SHUTTING DOWN both the parent NSSI and siblings NSSIs will automatically be disabled when the last user leaves the Shut Down NSSI.

 B.2 State handling of NSSI

 A NetworkSliceSubnet instance (NSSI) is a logical object in the management system that represents a complex grouping of resources that may be in various states.
 At any time the management system needs to know the state of an NSSI.